zulu-alpha/zags/readme.md

 # Environment configuration
 These environmental variables are not used to generate config files, but instead other aspects of the server, such as mods.
-* MODS_MANIFEST_URL: Url to a json file of a format like this: https://github.com/zulu-alpha/mod-lines/blob/master/mods_manifest.json.
-* MODS_MANIFEST_MODLINE: A string describing which set of mods to use, as described in the above json file.
+* MODLINE: A string describing which set of mods to use, as described in .
+* MODS_STORAGE_ACCOUNT_NAME: Azure storage account name for mods and keys.
+Ideally it should be in the same Azure region as this container is running in
+* MODS_STORAGE_ACCOUNT_KEY: Key for the given Azure storage account name.
+* MISSIONS_STORAGE_ACCOUNT_NAME: Azure storage account name for missions.
+Ideally it should be in the same Azure region as this container is running in
+* MISSIONS_STORAGE_ACCOUNT_KEY: Key for the given Azure storage account name.
+* MODS_SHARE_NAME: Name of the Azure shared directory that the mods will be in.
+* KEYS_SHARE_NAME: Name of the Azure shared directory that mod's keys will be in.
+* MISSIONS_SHARE_NAME: Name of the Azure shared directory that missions will be in.

 # Configuration file basics
 server.cfg, basic.cfg and the server.armaprofile has it's values generated based on global variables available to this container on first start.